ortus-docs/coldbox-relax-docs/relax_dsl/openapi-aka-swagger.md

 ```

 This notates that the definition for the path `/echo` is found in `paths.json` under the `echo` key.
 Using the `$ref` notation allows you to store schema examples and other code samples separate from the main JSON or YAML description of your site.

+### YAML Support

+Per the Swagger formats description:

+> The files describing the RESTful API in accordance with the Swagger specification are represented as JSON objects and conform to the JSON standards.
+YAML, being a superset of JSON, can be used as well to represent a Swagger specification file.

+Relax includes support for YAML-format API descriptions, as well.

+For full descriptions and examples of the schema specification [read the official OpenAPI v2 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).